-Have you ever bought a stunning of pair of heels and then felt guilty about it because they cost your weekly salary?
+Have you ever bought a stunning pair of heels and then felt guilty about it because they cost your weekly salary?
 Well, you’re not alone!
 Apparently, 72% of Australians have felt guilty about spending money (according to research commissioned by Evolution Media Group), with 22% saying it happens regularly!
 We’re quite a feel-guilty lot, and Vanessa Stoykov – a finance and money expert, and creator of Channel Nine’s Learn From The Money Masters: The Investment Series – explores this tendency with our spending habits in her new book The Breakfast Club for 40-Somethings.

 According to Vanessa, “The fact that such a significant number of Australians feel guilty for spending their own hard-earned money is frightening.
-From my experience, most negative emotions associated with money come from lack of awareness.
+From my experience, most negative emotions associated with money come from a lack of awareness.
 Making payments blindly, without knowing how much is or isn’t in the bank account, is a scary feeling for anyone.”

 Other data from the research is equally alarming: